a-wiesinger/027-bb-the-locked-door/README.md

 - Closed (not locked) door can be opened
 - Closed door can be locked
 - Locked door can be unlocked WITH the current passcode
-- Door must be given an initial passcode when instanced
 - Should be able to change the passcode.
 This is successful if first the initial passcode is given